Child Support Attorney Charleston, WV

 How the Courts Calculate Child Support

-In West Virginia, judges use the income shares model to calculate child support.
+In West Virginia, judges use a formula generated into a computer program to calculate child support.
 The goal is to continue the same level of financial support the child would have had if the divorce hadn’t happened.
 To achieve this, the courts will combine both parents’ income levels to determine a total support amount the parents should provide.
-Then, they will divide the basic support amount between each parent based on childcare expenses.
+Then, they will divide the basic support amount between each parent based on both parent’s income and childcare expenses.

 Contact Johnson Law Office for a consultation regarding your divorce and child support payments.
 Our family attorneys want to help you fight for fair financial support for your child or children.